 Immerse yourself in the world of narwhals.
 Discover ancient myths and recently uncovered facts relating to this curious creature with a single straight tusk that can grow up to 9 feet long.

 Narwhal Model: Get up close and person with a life-size model of Monodon monocerous, the narwhal that hangs from the ceiling.
-(Our Narwhal model will be traveling to the National Museum of Natural History, Smithsonian Institution in early 2017 for an extended engagement in one of their exhibitions.)
+(Our Narwhal model will be on exhibit at the National Museum of Natural History, Smithsonian Institution August 3, 2017-2019)

 A woman lived with her daughter and son, who was born blind.
 The son’s sight improved slightly as he aged but his mother continued to insist that he was blind.
 One day, a polar bear came near their house, the mother asked the son to kill it.
 The son drew back the arrow while the mother aimed.
 The arrow pierced the bear’s heart and although the son could hear the groans of the dying bear his mother told him he had missed.
 That night the mother and daughter ate polar bear meat while she fed her son dog meat.